-DURING 2020
+DURING 2021

 - i.
-At 31 December 2020 there were 932 Serious Offenders representing 11% of sentenced inmate population (7.7% of the total inmate population). - ii.
-The Council held 24 meetings and made a total of 1659 recommendations to the Commissioner in respect of Serious Offenders' security classification and placements.
-The Commissioner (or his delegate) approved 1585 of these recommendations and a further 17 recommendations were approved with variations.
-The Council made a further 1294 recommendations to the Commissioner in respect of Serious Offenders' case plans. - iii.
-There were 63 Serious Offenders, the subject of Parole Orders made by the State Parole Authority, who were released to parole in 2020.
+At at 31 December 2021 there were 943 Serious Offenders representing 11% of sentenced inmate population (7.7% of the total inmate population). - ii.
+The Council held 24 meetings (plus one (1) extraordinary meeting) and made a total of 1628 recommendations to the Commissioner in respect of Serious Offenders' security classification and placements.
+The Commissioner (or his delegate) approved 1562 of these recommendations and a further 5 recommendations were approved with variations.
+The Council made a further 865 recommendations to the Commissioner in respect of Serious Offenders' case plans. - iii.
+There were 55 Serious Offenders, the subject of Parole Orders made by the State Parole Authority, who were released to parole in 2021.
 The Council recommended the consideration of the release on parole in all cases.
-In 2020 the Council provided 133 reports to the State Parole Authority containing advice in respect of Serious Offenders eligible to be considered by the Authority for release on parole. - iv.
-There were six (6) Serious Offenders serving a Federal Sentence who were the subject of Parole Orders made by the Commonwealth Attorney General and released to parole in 2020.
-The Council provided nine (9) reports to the Commonwealth Attorney General on the custodial history of the serious offenders being considered for release on parole in that year. - v.
-The Council held four (plus two extraordinary) meetings reviewing the status of Extreme High Risk Restricted, Extreme High Security, High Security and National Security Interest inmates and as a result made 526 recommendations to the Commissioner.
-The Commissioner (or his delegate) approved 521 of these recommendations.
-At 31 December 2020 there were 37 inmates designated Extreme High Risk Restricted, 18 Inmates designated National Security Interest, 46 Inmates designated Extreme High Security, 27 Inmates designated High Security and seven (7) designated both Extreme High Security and National Security Interest. - vi.
-Assessment Committees constituted by members of the Council spent a total of 28 days at correctional centres or via audio-visual link carrying out 294 interviews with Serious Offenders.
-Due to COVID-19 restrictions, Assessment Committees convened on a further 15 days to undertake paper reviews on a further 180 serious offenders. - vii.
-There were 92 applications from Public Interest inmates (out of a total of 133 applications received) the subject of recommendations by Council to be approved to participate in unescorted external pre-release leave programs.
-The Commissioner (or his delegate) approved 55 of these recommendations.
+In 2021 the Council provided 175 reports to the State Parole Authority containing advice in respect of Serious Offenders eligible to be considered by the Authority for release on parole. - iv.
+There were 2 Serious Offenders serving a Federal Sentence who were the subject of Parole Orders made by the Commonwealth Attorney General and released to parole in 2021.
+The Council provided 10 reports to the Commonwealth Attorney General on the custodial history of the serious offenders being considered for release on parole in that year. - v.
+The Council held five (5) meetings (plus four (4) extraordinary meetings) reviewing the status of Extreme High Risk Restricted, Extreme High Security, High Security and National Security Interest inmates and as a result made 189 recommendations to the Commissioner.
+The Commissioner (or his delegate) approved 181 of these recommendations.
+At 31 December 2021 there were a total of 161 Inmates with a high security designation.
+There were 38 inmates designated Extreme High Risk Restricted, 28 Inmates designated National Security Interest, 50 Inmates designated Extreme High Security and 29 Inmates designated High Security.
+There were a further 10 designated both Extreme High Security and National Security Interest and 6 designated both High Security and National Security Interest. - vi.
+Assessment Committees constituted by members of the Council spent a total of 20 days at correctional centres or via audio-visual link carrying out 246 interviews with Serious Offenders.
+Due to COVID-19 restrictions, Assessment Committees convened on a further 15 days to undertake paper reviews on another 145 serious offenders.

-- viii.
-There were 41 inmates (out of a total of 82 applications received) the subject of recommendations by Council to have their escape-risk classification removed.
-The Commissioner (or his delegate) approved 27 of these recommendations.
-There were a further three (3) applications where the Commissioner (or his delegate) varied the Council's recommendation.approved 41 of these recommendations.
-A further six (6) applications were approved by the Commissioner with variations to the Council's recommendations. - ix.
-There were 92 applications received from Inmates seeking reviews of segregation or protective custody orders.
-Hearings were held in respect of eight (8) of those applications, all were confirmed by the Council.
-Two (2) applications were withdrawn by the inmate and 55 directions revoked by the Governor of the correctional centre, prior to the hearing.
-Twenty seven (27) applications did not proceed for other reasons. - x.
+- vii.
+There were 98 applications from Public Interest inmates (out of a total of 160 applications received) the subject of recommendations by Council to be approved to participate in unescorted external pre-release leave programs.
+The Commissioner (or his delegate) approved 72 of these recommendations. - viii.
+There were 55 inmates (out of a total of 90 applications received) the subject of recommendations by Council to have their escape-risk classification removed.
+The Commissioner (or his delegate) approved 50 of these recommendations.
+There was one further application where the Commissioner (or his delegate) varied the Council's recommendation. - ix.
+There were 77 applications received from Inmates seeking reviews of segregation or protective custody orders.
+Hearings were held in respect of four (4) of those applications, all were confirmed by the Council.
+Two (2) applications were withdrawn by the inmate and 43 directions revoked by the Governor of the correctional centre, prior to the hearing.
+Twenty eighth (28) applications did not proceed for other reasons. - x.
 The Council did not receive any requests from the Supreme Court of NSW for a report in respect of a Serious Offender applying to the Court to re-determine their Life sentence.